localdevices/pyorc/README.md

 **pyorc**, short for "pyOpenRiverCam" is a fully Open Source library for performing image-based river flow analysis.
 It is the underlying library for computations on the fully open software stack OpenRiverCam. **pyorc** can only be successful if the underlying methods are made available openly for all.
+Currently, we use LSPIV as our central velocimetry method, powered by FF-PIV.
-Currently **pyorc** implements Large-scale Particle Image Velocimetry (LSPIV) based flow analysis using the OpenPIV library and reprojections and image pre-processing with OpenCV.
-We wish to extend this to Large-scale Particle Tracking Velocimetry (LSPTV) and Space-Time Image Velocimetry (STIV) for conditions that are less favourable for LSPIV using open libraries or extensions to this code.
+See https://github.com/localdevices/ffpiv.
+We wish to extend this to Space-Time Image Velocimetry (STIV) for conditions that are less favourable for LSPIV using open libraries or extensions to this code.

 ![example_image](https://raw.githubusercontent.com/localdevices/pyorc/main/docs/ngwerere.jpg)
 Image: Example of pyorc velocimetry over Ngwerere river at the Zambezi Road crossing - Lusaka, Zambia.